-43. (1) Where a company commits an offence under these Regulations, any officer, director or agent of the company is a party to the offence and is liable on summary conviction or on conviction on indictment, to the penalty prescribed in section 57 of the Act whether or not the company has been prosecuted or convicted.
+43. (1) Where a company commits an offence under these Offences by Regulations, any officer, director or agent of the company-

+companies, etc.
-- (a) who directed, authorized, assented to, or acquiesced in the commission of the offence; or - (b) to whom any omission is attributable,

-(2) Where a partnership commits an offence under these regulations and it is proved that the partner acted according to paragraph (a) or (b) of subregulation (1), the partner and the partnership are liable on summary conviction or on conviction on indictment, to the penalty prescribed in section 57 of the Act.
+- (a) who directed, authorised, assented to, or acquiesced in the commission of the offence; or - (b) to whom any omission is attributable, is a party to the offence and is liable on summary conviction or on conviction on indictment, to the penalty prescribed in section 57 of the Act whether or not the company has been prosecuted or convicted.

-(3) Where an unincorporated association, other than a partnership, commits an offence and it is proved that an officer or member of the governing body acted according to paragraph (a) or (b) of subregulation (1), that officer or member as well as the unincorporated body, commits an offence and is liable on summary conviction or on conviction on indictment, to the penalty prescribed in section 57 of the Act.
+- (2) Where a partnership commits an offence under these Regulations and it is proved that the partner acted according to paragraph (a) or (b) of subregulation (1), the partner and the partnership are liable on summary conviction or on conviction on indictment, to the penalty prescribed in section 57 of the Act. - (3) Where an unincorporated association, other than a partnership, commits an offence and it is proved that an officer or member of the governing body acted according to paragraph (a) or (b) of subregulation (1), that officer or member as well as the unincorporated body, commits an offence and is liable on summary conviction or on conviction on indictment, to the penalty prescribed in section 57 of the Act.

-(4) If the affairs of a body corporate are managed by its members, subregulation (1), applies in relation to the acts and omissions of a member in connection with his functions of management, as if he were a director of the body.

-(5) In this regulation

-"partner" includes a person purporting to act as a partner; and
+- (4) If the affairs of a body corporate are managed by its members, subregulation (1), applies in relation to the acts and omissions of a member in connection with his functions of management, as if he were a director of the body. - (5) In this regulation- - "officer", in relation to a body corporate, means a director, manager, secretary, Chief Executive Officer, member of the committee of management or a person acting in such a capacity; and "partner" includes a person purporting to act as a partner.

+Prosecutions.

-"officer", in relation to a body corporate, means a director, manager, secretary, Chief Executive Officer, member of the committee of management or a person acting in such a capacity.
-44. Proceedings for an offence under these Regulations may not be Prosecutions instituted without the approval of the Director of Public Prosecutions.
+44. Proceedings for an offence under these Regulations may not be instituted without the approval of the Director of Public Prosecutions.